niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 Before becoming approved by the NBAC, data stewards:

 - SHOULD have a signed iCLA and eCLA so that contributions can be accepted.
-- SHOULD have a GitHub user account so issues can be opened or responded to and pull requests can be made or assigned.
+- SHOULD have a GitHub user account so issues can be opened or responded to and pull requests can be made or assigned for review.

 ## 5.5 Public Reviews

 Public reviews are optional for OASIS Open Projects before the OASIS Standard approval stage.

-OASIS requirements for a Public Review include:
+Requirements for a Public Review of a NIEMOpen PSD include:

-- Initial public reviews are minimum 30 days.
+- Initial public reviews MUST be held for a minimum of 15 days.
-- Subsequent public reviews are required for any material changes that result from an initial public review.
+- Subsequent public reviews MAY be held for any material changes that result from an initial public review.
-- Subsequent public reviews are a minimum of 15 days and are restricted in scope to only the new changes since the previous review.
+- Subsequent public reviews MUST be held a minimum of 7 days and are restricted in scope to only the new changes since the previous review.
-- An initial public review for a Project Specification must be held on a PGB-approved Project Specification Draft.

 The following are the steps for a NIEM PSD Public Review:

 ### 5.5.1 Decision to hold a public review

-- The NBAC or NTAC SHOULD hold a Simple Majority Vote to recommend a public review for a draft being submitted to the PGB for approval as a PSD.
+- The NBAC or NTAC SHOULD decide via lazy consensus whether to recommend a public review for an upcoming PSD.
 - The NBAC or NTAC MUST record the draft title, version number, and commit link or tag in meeting minutes.
 - The NBAC or NTAC MAY capture additional emails for public review notification beyond the OASIS membership.
 - If the PSD and public review are approved by the PGB, the PGB MUST submit a combined request for [publishing a draft and first public review](https://www.oasis-open.org/project-administration-support-requests/form-request-a-first-public-review/) to OASIS admin.